devosoft/Empirical/CONTRIBUTING.md

 to keep tabs on ongoing Empirical development and the status of new features.
 Once you're done developing, remove the "Merge: not ready" label and add the "Merge: ready" label so that we know your pull request is ready for review.

+As part of your pull request, please add yourself to the list of contributors in the [license file](LICENSE.md).

 ## Code of Conduct

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md) and follow it in all your interactions with the project.